curran/IWSCourseProject/prototypes/ASH/README.md

 The ASH client library exports a single global variable `ASH`, which exposes the following methods:
 ### registerPlugin(plugin)
 Args:

  - `plugin` An object expected to contain the following members:
    - `type` A string Id of the ASH resource type provided by this plugin.
-    - `create(resourceId)` A factory method for creating resource instances.
+   - `create(resourceId)` A factory method for creating ASH resources.
 This function takes one argument, the Id of the resource being created.
 This function should have a side effect of creating a resource managed by the plugin, and should return an object containing the following members:
      - `set(property,value)` Sets the given property (a String) to the given value (also a String) on this resource.
      - `unset(property)` Unsets the given property (a String) on this resource.
    - `delete(resourceId)` A method for deleting previously created resources (really deleting, i.e. freeing memory).

-### genResourceId()
+### genResourceId(callback)
-Generates and returns a unique (string) resource Id.
+Generates a new unique ASH resource Id (a String).

+Args:

+ - `callback` A callback function called with the resource Id as a single argument.
+In some cases Id generation will require a round trip to the ASH server, in which case the callback is called asynchronously, but most of the time it will be called right away.
+This is because when each client connects to the ASH server it requests a range of integers it can use for new resource Ids.
+When a client uses all resource Ids in its assigned range, it requests a new range of Ids from the server (the asynchronous case).

 ### set(resource,property,value)
 Args:

  - `resource` A string resource Id
  - `property` A string property Id.
  - `value` A string value.